Submissions

 e) References.

-13. In any case, the following elements must be included: a title, an abstract of up to 100 words, keywords (not more than 5), an introduction, conclusions, and a bibliography.
-The title, abstract, and keywords must be also submitted in English.
-The title in the main language must be in Times New Roman Bold font at 14 point, the title in English at 14 point and in italics; the abstract and keywords at 10.5 points, with the titles in bold (Abstract; Keywords).
+13. In addition, articles must necessarily include the following elements: title; abstract (maximum 120 words); keywords (no more than five terms), all of them also translated into English.
+The title in the main language must be centred in Times New Roman font size 14 and in bold, the title in English in 14 points and in italics; the abstract and keywords in 10.5 points, with the headings in bold (Abstract; Keywords).

 VI.
 Reviews